ans-group/docs.ukfast.co.uk/source/desktop/fastdrive/sharingfiles.md

 Two options will then appear; __Email with ShareFile__ and __Get a Link__.
 These are two different ways of sharing files.

-__Email with ShareFile__ is more useful when you wish to share files with other FASTdrive users.
+__Email with ShareFile__ is more useful when you wish to share files with other FastDrive users.

-__Get a Link__ is more useful when you wish to share files with users that don't have FASTdrive.
+__Get a Link__ is more useful when you wish to share files with users that don't have FastDrive.

 ![Image215](files/Image215.png)